sclickk/KatWebX/README.md

 ## KatWebX
 An extremely fast static web-server and reverse proxy for the modern web.
+More info is available on the [KatWebX Wiki](https://github.com/kittyhacker101/KatWebX/wiki).

 ## Important Info
 KatWebX is a work in progress, and you will likely encounter bugs. **KatWebX is not well tested, production use is not recommended!**  If you need something which will is well tested and can be used in production, check out [KatWeb](https://github.com/kittyhacker101/KatWeb) instead.